ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Text & Page Size

 Text width should be no smaller than 1.27mm in order to be readable if printed.
-The schematic size can be of any size as long as projects with multiple boards maintain a consistent size.
+The schematic size can be of any size as long as projects with multiple boards or sheets maintain a consistent size.

 ### Partitions